Frequently Asked Questions

 Do you accept student loans?

-You can find scholarship opportunities through Project Steno (www.projectsteno.org) as we are a partner school with them.
-Please see their website for their requirements for application.
+You can also find scholarship opportunities through Project Steno.
+Please see their website for their application and eligibility requirements.

 How do I sign up?